schooltool-project/schooltool-book/source/sandbox.rst

 assign a different static IP address to each virtual machine.

 To expedite multi-site configuration, you may wish to use machine names rather than IP addresses.
-Edit the ``/etc/hosts`` file on the host and each client:
+Edit the ``/etc/hosts`` file on the host and each guest VM:

 ::